SameeraGrandhi/mlflow-on-k8s/README.md

    * Virtualbox/Kvm Driver - for Minikube setup

 ### Platform setup & configuration Steps
-The followed context describes all the installation process for To run the Mlflow project on  minikube/microk8s Cluster starts from scratch.
+The followed context describes all the installation process for to run the Mlflow project on  **Amazon EKS/minikube/microk8s** Cluster starts from scratch.
 This will covers all aspects of its installation, including all various softwares needed & how to deploy the required services on kubernetes cluster.
 Follow these general installation and configuration steps, located in this below section

 1. Install and configure the MiniKube/Microk8s Cluster
 2. Clone the repo